 Inform your nominated person (e.g Chairperson) and work together with them to call O.T.
 0508 EDASSIST (0508 332 774) and discuss your concerns.
 O.T. will tell you if you need to do a formal report about your concerns.
-Always inform TKR National Trust and the Ministry of Education at the same time.
+Always inform TKR National Trust (Pou 4) who will notify the Ministry of Education at the same time (HS34).